Just like the woman who inspired The Exorcism Of Emily Rose, Anneliese Michel would become infamous for her tragic fight with "demons."

-Though many may not know it, the horrifying events of the 2005 film, The Exorcism of Emily Rose were not entirely fiction but were based on the actual experiences of a German girl named Anneliese Michel.
+Though many may not know it, the horrifying events of the 2005 film The Exorcism of Emily Rose were not entirely fictional but rather were based on the actual experiences of a German girl named Anneliese Michel.

 Anneliese Michel grew up devoutly Catholic in Bavaria, West Germany in the 1960s, where she attended Mass twice a week.
 When Anneliese was sixteen, she suddenly blacked out at school and began walking around dazed.
 Though Anneliese did not remember the event, her friends and family said she was in a trance-like state.

 A year later, Anneliese experienced a similar occurrence, where she woke up in a trance and wet her bed.
 Her body also went through a series of convulsions, causing her body to shake uncontrollably.